archipel-network/archipel-core/doc/ud3tn_aap.md

 +--------+--------+--------+--------+--------+--------+--------+--------+
 ```

 The EID contained within this message is *not* the complete EID that the application will be associated to, but the agent identifier, i.e. only the last part of the EID.
-The first part of the EID (as communicated in the *WELCOME* message) is configured in µPCN and cannot be altered.
+The first part of the EID (as communicated in the *WELCOME* message) is configured in µD3TN and cannot be altered.

 ### Bundle transmission request (SENDBUNDLE)